Corporate Legal

 17. If sanctions are to be taken, the sanctions will be imposed by the appropriate Vice-President.

-18. A person subject to disciplinary action, who believes that the decision was reached improperly or if he or she disagrees with that decision or with the sanctions, may file an appeal or grievance as appropriate in accordance with the relevant collective agreement or employment contract or in the case of students with the Disciplinary Appeals Policy.
+18. A person subject to disciplinary action, who believes that the decision was reached improperly or disagrees with the decision or with the sanctions, may file an appeal or grievance as appropriate in accordance with the relevant collective agreement or employment contract or in the case of students with the Disciplinary Appeals Policy.

 19. Reports and records will be kept by the Director of Research and Planning for a period of 10 years, and access to such records will be by application to the Director.
 Access to reports and records are subject to the Freedom of Information and Protection of Privacy Act.